cnr-isti-vclab/ReviewerNet/README.md

 *   Once you select a reviewer, ReviewerNet adds automatically a list of potential alternative reviewers, in case of decline.
 Alternative reviewers are chosen from the candidate ones, so that they only conflict with the declining reviewer.
 Substitute reviewers by a mouse click.
 *   Download your list of reviewers with a click on the download button.
 The list reports reviewers' names and bibliographic references to their papers.

-For further information on how to use ReviewerNet<!--, have a look at the accompanying video https://youtu.be/JnomPO8QI28 -->
+For further information on how to use ReviewerNet refer to [this paper](https://arxiv.org/abs/1903.08004). <!--, have a look at the accompanying video https://youtu.be/JnomPO8QI28 -->